 Refrigerant is the lifeblood of HVAC systems.
 It is just as crucial in an HVAC system as a furnace or air conditioner is.
 Without it, the cooling process of an HVAC system would simply not exist.
 While it is easy to say that refrigerant is necessary for an HVAC system, it doesn’t explain why it is or how it works.
 It also doesn’t outline what the different types of refrigerants are or the common problems that happen with refrigerants as a whole.
 In this blog post, we will be covering all those questions and more.
 If you have any questions after reading this blog post, let us know and we will try our best to answer them in the comments below.
 Let’s dive in!

 What Is Refrigerant?

 In previous blog posts, we briefly talked about what refrigerant is.
 In our “What Causes an AC Compressor to Stop Working,” blog post we defined refrigerant as “a set of chemicals that are vital to the cooling process.”
 While this is true for a broad definition of refrigerant, it can be a little bit more complex.

 Refrigerant has numerous definitions because it does several different things.
 For example, refrigerant is often defined as a substance that can rapidly change states effectively from a solid, liquid, and gas.
 This is because it has to be able to change states again and again without failure.
-Refrigerant is also something we are constantly applying pressure to to generate heat and then taking said pressure away to restart the cycle.
+It is also something we are constantly applying pressure to to generate heat and then taking said pressure away to restart the cycle.
 Heat must be added to refrigerant and then taken away from it.
-No matter what definition of refrigerant a person decides to go with, the purpose of refrigerant will always be to cool a home.
+No matter what definition of refrigerant a person decides to go with, the purpose of it will always be to cool a home.